 FLA believes that timber should be treated as a capital asset, not as inventory.
 The existing tax code as it relates to private forests recognizes the long-term nature of timber investment and should not be amended.

-Major Tax Victories for Forest Landowners in 2017
+Major Tax Victories for Forest Landowners

 Taxes Complete?
 Now Exhale.
 Reduced Tax-Related Regulatory Burdens Coming in 2018